Last Updated on January 26, 2023

 On the other hand, life insurance is for income replacement in case of critical illnesses, accidents, or death.
 This is crucial if you are a breadwinner.

-Getting insurance is buying something that you hope you’ll never use but will be thankful that you did.
-Many people neglect the importance of insurance because they think it is just a waste of money until they fall critically ill.
+Getting insurance is buying something you hope you’ll never use but will be thankful that you did.
+Many people neglect the importance of insurance because they think it is a waste of money until they fall critically ill.
 Unfortunately, you will no longer be qualified to get one when that happens.

 So if you’re still uninsured, talk with your insurance agent friend.
 Just remember that when talking with them, they must be selling what you need, not what they want to get a higher commission.